beetbox/beets/docs/plugins/missing.rst

   Default: :ref:`format_item`.
 - **total**: Print a single count of missing tracks in all albums.
   Default: ``no``.
+- albums: Configuration options for displaying missing albums.
+    - **years**: Show release years of missing albums (see note below).
+    - **recent**: Show only releases of an artist not older than those already in the library.

+**Note:** Fetching the release year of missing releases results in additional data fetched from MusicBrainz, which makes this process rather slow.
+So make sure to grab a coffee while waiting for the results ;-).

 Here's an example ::